Cyphrme/Coze/README.md

 key.

 #### Why are duplicate field names prohibited?
-Coze explicitly requires that implementations disallow duplicate JSON names in `coze`, `pay`, and `key`.
+Coze explicitly requires that implementations disallow duplicate field names in `coze`, `pay`, and `key`.
 Existing JSON implementations have varying behavior.
 Douglas Crockford, JSON's inventor, [tried to fix this but it was decided it was too late](https://esdiscuss.org/topic/json-duplicate-keys).